prorev/prorev.github.io/_posts/2020-01-11-wordpress-redirection.md

 Based on the last line WordPress will redirect old-post-name-slug to a new URL slug defined in wp_posts table under ID=3080.
 This feature is available since WP 2.1

-Basically this is what <a href="http://wordpress.org/extend/plugins/redirection/">WordPress Redirection</a> plugin will do for you.
+Basically this is what <a rel="nofollow" href="http://wordpress.org/extend/plugins/redirection/">WordPress Redirection</a> plugin will do for you.
 Redirection plugin is available for WP 2.3 and higher.
 I checked this plugin and it looks secure.
-It was made by John Godley that works for <a href="http://automattic.com/">Automattic</a>.
+It was made by John Godley that works for <a rel="nofollow" href="http://automattic.com/">Automattic</a>.

 To outline once more: The "_wp_old_slug" keys for redirection will be added only in case of posts.
 For the pages or custom post types this is not working.